MCP Server Documentation

 validate_schedule

-Validate and normalize a scheduling rule from natural language, cron, or RRule format
+Validate and normalize a schedule from recurrence JSON, natural language, cron, or RRule format

 Input: